G01d3nW01f/cheeter/README.md

 # cheeter
-load the Cheat Sheet and show, in specify keyword on users interactive input
+load the Cheat Sheet and show commands, in specify keyword on users interactive input

 This script is assist you who during the pentest,